KamalDGRT/Notes/SQL/Practice.md

 ### Q21.
 Display the names of students not starting with A or S.

 ### Q22.
 Display names of students whose birth date is 5.

+### Q23.
+Display the names of students in the table in alphabetical order.

+### Q24.
+Display the name and total of female students in descending order of total.

+### Q25.
+Display the name, grade and total of all the students who have scored above 395 in descending  order of their grades and ascending order of their name.

+### Q26.
+Find the sum of the total marks obtained by students who have scored the grade 'A'.

+### Q27.
+Display the average of the average marks scored by 'A' graders.

+### Q28.
+Display the total number of students in the table.

+### Q29.
+Display the number of different grades available in the table.

+### Q30.
+Display the details of the student(s) who is the youngest in the table.